Thought Provoking

 With regard to fears of an erosion of human creativity and critical thinking, I think that is a narrow-minded view of an AI world.
 Critics fear cultural homogenization due to AI algorithms feeding users a narrow range of echo-chamber ideas.
 They worry that over-reliance on AI could diminish human creativity, problem-solving skills, and critical thinking, as people become more dependent on machines to make decisions for them.

 But I see a world in which someone like myself – endowed with zero musical talent – can create a personalized song to deliver the message from the speech I wrote to my daughter for her wedding.
 True story.
 It meant a lot to me.
 We can expand our creativity beyond our current confines and capabilities with AI.
 And great artists, painters or performers will be able to leverage these tools even more.
-I don’t see a loss of humanness but rather an augmentation and enhancement and expansion of it, given that AI systems may be even better (or different) at creative tasks, may soon display emotion and empathy, and in so doing can complement our own.
+I don’t see a loss of humanness but rather an augmentation and expansion of it, given that AI systems may be even better (or different) at creative tasks, may soon display emotion and empathy, and in so doing can complement our own.

 E. AI autonomy, existential risk, and supremacy & China